bozsahin/ccglab/README.md

 # ccglab
 Combinatory Categorial Grammar (CCG): CCG and probabilistic CCG, with all combinators and their powers.

-Install instructions are <a href="#install">here</a>.
+Install instructions are in this README, <a href="#install">here</a>.
 There are certain things you need to do depending on your OS, so please follow the install after reading through this README.